neo/resume/README.md

 [_@Jam3_]
 October 2016 - Present

+- Contribute to the [project generator] ([v1], [v2] and v3) of the team
+  - Bring best practices and agreed conventions into the seed template for most of the projects in the company
+  - Improve and iterate by adding useful utilities and helpful patterns tested and appreciated from other projects
+  - Make sure every project starts with a robust, optimal and consistent foundation
+  - Start conversations and make decisions together with the team members
+- Contribute to the [Twitter Culture & Conversations], a [FWA of the day]
 - Lead fast-paced and high-pressure development of campaign mobile websites including [Levi’s Haus Miami] and [Boost My Ride]
 - Build a few websites with Facebook for global audience
   - Lead the development in one of the projects
     - Architect a custom SSR solution with Gatsby and [WordPress VIP]
     - Fully adopt the hooks pattern into the project a few weeks after the stable version of React with hooks released
   - Hack and XHP are learned quickly and used in some of the projects
-- Contribute to the [project generator] of the team
-  - Bring best practices and agreed conventions into the seed template for most of the projects in the company
-  - Improve and iterate by adding useful utilities and helpful patterns tested and appreciated from other projects
-  - Make sure every project starts with a robust, optimal and consistent foundation
-  - Start conversations and make decisions together with the team members
 - Build a few projects with Google using Angular including [AdBlitz 2018]
   - Had more than 27 million unique visitors over the super bowl weekend
   - Create and publish a component module: [angular-youtube-player]